survivejs/react-book/manuscript/12_authoring_libraries.md

 * `*` - Asterisk matches major releases.
 This is the most dangerous of the ranges.
 Using this recklessly can easily break your project in the future and I would advise against using it.
 * `>= 1.3.0 < 2.0.0` - Range between versions.
 This can be particularly useful if you are using `peerDependencies`.

 You can set the default range using `npm config set save-prefix='^'` in case you prefer something else than caret.
 Alternatively you can modify *~/.npmrc* directly.
+Especially defaulting to tilde can be a good idea that can help you to avoid some trouble with dependencies.

 T> Sometimes, using version ranges can feel a little dangerous.
 What if some future version is broken? [npm shrinkwrap](https://docs.npmjs.com/cli/shrinkwrap) allows you to fix your project versions and have stricter control over the versions you are using in a production environment.